Seraj-Abu-Eisha/Seraj-Abu-Eisha/README.md

 - 🌱 I’m currently learning WebDev/ASP.Net Dev & Game Dev
 - 💞️ I’m looking to collaborate on Finding a job ('*~*')
 - 📫 How to reach me serajabueisha@gmail.com
-- ⚡ Fun fact: I am a fan of Video games, Anime, retro Wave, 80s styles, asthetics, etc.
+- ⚡ Fun fact: I am an INFP, and a fan of Video games, Anime, retro Wave, 80s styles, asthetics, etc.

 <!---
 Seraj-Abu-Eisha/Seraj-Abu-Eisha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.